About The Old Ming Palace

 The Old Ming Palace (Ming Gugong) in Nanjing is a ruin of the remains of what was once a magnificent palatial complex built by the first Ming Emperor Hongwu in the fourteenth century.
 At that time, Nanjing was the capital.

 Much of the Old Ming Palace has been destroyed, first by a series of fires and then by the attacks of Manchu and Taiping forces.
-The ruins of the Old Ming Palace in Nanjing are still worth seeing however.
-They include numerous pillars which allow one to comprehend the original layout of the palace together with ten bridges and the Meridian Gate.
+However, the ruins of the Old Ming Palace in Nanjing are still worth seeing.
+They include numerous pillars, gateways (most notably the remains of the Meridian Gate), and ten bridges, which allow visitors to comprehend the original layout of the palace.

 One of the most interesting aspects of the Old Ming Palace is the range of ornate detailing in its remaining ruins, which offer a glimpse into the splendour of the original palace.

 Getting to The Old Ming Palace

 From the centre of Nanjing, take Subway Line 2 to ‘Ming Palace’ (Exit 2.)
 By bus, take Bus No. 17 to the ‘Houzaimen South’ Stop, or take Bus No. 118, 115 to the ‘Ming Palace South’ Stop.
 By car, drive 15-20 minutes via the Zhujiang Road.

 Discover China's rich history at these 10 sites across the country, from the ancient Terracotta Army to the birthplace of Mao Zedong.